xiaowuc2/xiaowuc2/README.md

 I'm working in @NLP AI Automation as Machine Learning Researcher (Intern) with a team consist of IIT alumni.
 Where're I'm working on iris detection.

 I'm the founder of a ML project based organization [@qxresearch](https://qxresearch.github.io), where we're working on research projects on Deep Learning with 150+ GitHub developers from all over the world.

+  #### Academic Research

+  Research Assistant at University of Engineering and Management, Kolkata.
+Working on Deep Learning based projects under supervision of Professor Sankhadeep Chaterjee.

 ### Talks